KamrynJ21/Computer-Science-Class/Journal.md

 # September 26th

 Tpday I created a circle pyramid that created a circle pyramid based on the user's input.
 To create this I used the previous block pyramid code and edited it to instead create the parameters for a circle than a square, it was complicated at some points but was still a fun challenge.
 I made a checkerboard that rotates between red and black and black and red per square per row, I did this by utilizing the black and white square assignment we did for the code to switch colors and edited it to make the squares needed then I went to the bubble wrap code to get the code for moving up a row then edited it to fit the parameters of my square wasn't too difficult since I basically already did the assignment without knowing.
 I finished the lesson.

+# September 27th

+I completed the entirety of Unit 2 finally.
+I got a final score of about a %72 there were some questions that I should've gotten right but confused myself or simply forgot for instance the radii in the for i in range code I forgot it can never surpass the highest number.